-Students are trained and do research in a truly interdisciplinary environment.
+Students are trained and to conduct research in a truly interdisciplinary environment.
 The graduate programs offered by the Department of Scientific Computing are designed to provide broad training in the core methods of computational science across disciplines, followed by in-depth specialization in areas of particular interest to students.
 Even within specializations, the focus remains on interdisciplinary approaches to solving science and engineering problems.

-The Department of Scientific Computing offers degree programs leading to the Master of Science (MS) and Doctor of Philosophy (PhD) in Computational Science and to a Master's degree in Data Science.
-Please refer to the Department of Scientific Computing Web site at http://www.sc.fsu.edu for the latest information about these programs, including new courses.
+The Department of Scientific Computing offers degree programs leading to the Master of Science (M.S.) and Doctor of Philosophy (Ph.D) in Computational Science and to a Master's degree in Data Science.
+Please refer to the Department of Scientific Computing Website at https://sc.fsu.edu/ for the latest information about these programs, including new courses.
 The degree in Computational Science further subdivides into various specialized degree programs, including Atmospheric Science, Fire Dynamics, and Geophysical Fluid Dynamics.

-The Department of Scientific Computing oversees a large and diverse computing infrastructure in support of research and education.
-Computing resources include large supercomputers, a number of clusters and computational servers, a laboratory for scientific visualization, a bioinformatics server, and more.
-To best accommodate research, education, and application development, the Department maintains a heterogeneous desktop and workstation environment, as well as a state of the art computer classroom.
-In addition, the department's Computational Intelligence Laboratory provides high-powered visualization and computational resources to the FSU community for research, analysis of large data collections, research in machine learning and education.
+The Department of Scientific Computing oversees a diverse computing infrastructure in support of research and education.
+Computing resources include clusters and computational servers, a bioinformatics server, and more.
+To best accommodate research, education, and application development, the department maintains a heterogeneous desktop and workstation environment, as well as a state-of-the-art computer classroom.
+In addition, the department's Computational Intelligence Laboratory provides high-powered visualization and computational resources to the FSU community for research, analysis of large data collections, and research in machine learning and education.

 Note: Please review all University and college-wide degree requirements summarized in the "College of Arts and Sciences" chapter of this Graduate Bulletin.